nifty10m/DevSquad/_posts/2019-12-19-graphql_spring_backend.md

 author-jobtitle: GraphQL Pioneer
 ---

-For an internal Project we wanted to try out a GraphQL-API to experiment with the current State of Technology and to evaluate the
-Developer Experience in either Front- and Backend.
+For an internal project we wanted to try out a GraphQL-API to experiment with the current state of technology and to evaluate the developer experience in Front- and Backend.

-There is a great Project available at [github/graphql-java-kickstart/graphql-spring-boot](https://github.com/graphql-java-kickstart/graphql-spring-boot) which literally kickstarts your first GraphQL-Steps.
+There is a great project available at [github/graphql-java-kickstart/graphql-spring-boot](https://github.com/graphql-java-kickstart/graphql-spring-boot) which literally kickstarts your first GraphQL-Steps.

 # Dependencies
 We included the following Dependencies: